 It is important to get matching goggles and helmet to take advantage of the defogging features.
 They work really well while your skiing and have air flow through the helmet.

 Several companies make really good helmets and goggles.
-Smith, Anon, and Giro are a few examples.
-I don’t recommend going cheap on the helmet and getting one that either doesn’t have good venting or will not match the shape of your goggles and leave you with a goggle gap.
+Smith and Oakley are 2 of the most popular.
+Outdoor Master makes really good goggles and helmets for a great price.
+I don’t recommend going cheap on the helmet and getting one that doesn’t have goggle defogging vents or MIPS.

 This is a simple and inexpensive to carry around with you to make sure your skis don’t go skiing without you.
 I have experienced this.
 Nothing ruins a ski day more than coming out from a break and discovering your skis aren’t there anymore.
 Cable ski locks are small, lightweight and easy to use.
 They easily fit in the pocket of your jacket.
 They only take a minute to use.

-See my review of ski locks for more information.
+See my guide to the best ski locks for more information.

 You might also like: